riddlet/iCiteR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Travis Riddle <travis.riddle@nih.gov>'

+New submission

+Possibly mis-spelled words in DESCRIPTION:
+  NIH's (2:30, 5:43)
+  api (7:13)
+  iCite (2:36, 5:49, 7:7)
+  pubmed (6:21)

 ## Downstream dependencies
 There are currently no downstreatm dependencies for this package.